Duke of York's Theatre

 This production was originally seen at the Bristol Old Vic Theatre (previewed from 8 September 2018, opened on 17 September 2018, and closed on 6 October 2018, followed by a national tour) in a co-production with the Royal Lyceum Theatre in Edinburgh, and the Royal and Derngate Theatre in Northampton.
 The original cast featured Josh Williams as 'Joe' and Edward Hayter as 'Simon', with Fiona Hampton as 'Sarah', and Patrick McNamee as 'Richard'.

-Touching the Void in London at the Duke of York's Theatre public previews from 9 November 2019, opens on 14 November 2019, closes on 29 February 2020
+Touching the Void in London at the Duke of York's Theatre previewed from 9 November 2019, opened on 14 November 2019, closes on 29 February 2020